40 Things Your Doctor Wishes You Knew About Vaccines

 Don’t listen to people who say vaccines are a scam

 “This is a dangerous belief,” says Dr. Schaffner.
-One reason measles were almost eradicated in the western hemisphere is that nearly everyone was vaccinated, he says.
+One reason measles was almost eradicated in the Western hemisphere is that nearly everyone was vaccinated, he says.
 “I find that skeptical people have a hard time explaining this phenomenon.”
-The WHO is promoting measles vaccinations around the world.
-Some people don’t believe the information.
+Misconceptions about vaccines include the fact that infectious diseases were on the wane even before vaccines came along and that you don’t need to get vaccinated because infectious diseases are declining in the U.S. The truth is that rates of these illnesses are declining precisely because we have had successful vaccinations.
 Make sure you’re aware of these common myths about vaccines.

 Don’t forget about the chickenpox vaccine

 Although most adults feel like chickenpox wasn’t that bad if they got it as a child, it still makes sense to get your children vaccinated.
 Why?
-According to the CDC, before the vaccine was available, the virus led to about 11,000 hospitalizations and more than 100 deaths each year.
+In addition to the irritating and painful blisters and sores (pox), it can cause pneumonia and brain damage.
+According to the CDC, before the vaccine was available, the varicella virus was responsible for about four million cases, 11,000 hospitalizations and more than 100 deaths each year.
+All children should get 2 doses of chickenpox vaccine starting at age one.
+Some teens and adults may also need this vaccine if they didn’t get two doses of the vaccine or chickenpox disease when they were younger.

 Don’t wait to vaccinate infants